camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 Currently supported commands:

 - [Process Instance Migration][batch-migration]
-- [Cancellation of running Process Instance][process-instance-cancellation]
+- [Cancellation of running Process Instances][process-instance-cancellation]
 - [Deletion of Historic Process Instances][process-instance-deletion]
-- [Set retries of jobs associated with Process Instance][set-job-retries]
+- [Setting retries of jobs associated with Process Instances][set-job-retries]

 Java API can be used to create Batch command, please refer to specific commands for exact usage example.

 ## Query a Batch

-You can query a running batch by the id and the type.
-For example to query for all running process instance migration batches.
+You can query a running batch by the id and the type, for example to query for all running process instance migration batches.

 ```java